 Graduate tuition is paid on a per credit hour basis.
-For the 2018-2019 academic year, the College of Communication per credit hour tuition rate is $745.
-Each College of Communication graduate course is four credits, making the cost of one course $2,980.
+For the 2020-2021 academic year, the College of Communication tuition rate is $760 per credit hour.
+Each College of Communication graduate course is four credits, making the cost of one course $3,040.

-DePaul is offering a tuition award to new students starting a College of Communication graduate program in Autumn, Winter or Spring quarters who have completed their FAFSA for that year.
+DePaul is offering a tuition award to new students starting a College of Communication graduate program in Autumn, Winter or Spring quarters.
 The tuition award is for $525 toward each four-credit hour course – up to two courses per term.
 The award amounts to a total of $6,300 towards a twelve-course graduate program and $6,825 towards a thirteen-course graduate program.

-Note: DCMA only admits for the Fall and Winter quarter.
+Note: DCMA and Communication and Media only admit for the Fall and Winter quarter.

 Alumni from any of DePaul’s colleges who are admitted into a graduate degree program in the College of Communication automatically qualify for the Double Demon Scholarship.

 This scholarship covers 25% of the tuition for a master’s degree in the College of Communication.
 Both full-time and part-time students are eligible.
 No scholarship application is required; all alumni admitted to these programs beginning with the winter quarter of 2014 or thereafter qualify.

 Combined bachelor's + master's degree students are eligible.